MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

   - **Lustre file in root directory**: A file named similar to `/lustre/IMPORT_<state>.<timestamp_start>` is created in the Lustre root directory during import.
 The `<state>` placeholder changes as the import progresses.
 The file is deleted when the import job completes successfully.
 - To view details about a completed import job, you can check the logging container.
 The logging container contains logs for the import job, including any errors or conflicts that occurred during the import.

-## Export data to Blob Storage using an archive job
+## Export data to Blob Storage using a manual export (archive) job

-You can copy data from your Azure Managed Lustre file system to long-term storage in Azure Blob Storage by [creating an archive job](export-with-archive-jobs.md).
+You can copy data from your Azure Managed Lustre file system to long-term storage in Azure Blob Storage by [creating a manual export (archive) job](export-with-archive-jobs.md).

 ### Metadata for exported files

-When files are archived from the Azure Managed Lustre file system to the blob container, additional metadata is saved to simplify reimporting the contents to a file system.
+When files are exported from the Azure Managed Lustre file system to the blob container, additional metadata is saved to simplify reimporting the contents to a file system.

 The following table lists POSIX attributes from the Lustre file system that are saved in the blob metadata as key-value pairs: